jxmot/weather-api-reviews/noaa-log.md

 Listed new to old (*all times are CST*):

+* 2018-09-06 - For a period of time the KORD observation data contained erroneous or NULL data
+* 2018-09-01 through 2018-09-05 - KORD observation data has been consistently behind by 4 to 6 hours
 * 2018-09-01 @ 23:54:29 - KORD observation was retrieved, observation time stamp was - 1535822700000(Saturday, September 1, 2018 12:25:00 PM)
 * 2018-09-01 @ 07:24:29 - KORD observation was retrieved, observation time stamp was - 1535784660000(Saturday, September 1, 2018 1:51:00 AM)
 * 2018-08-31 @ 22:24:28 - KORD observation was updated again, observation time stamp was - 1535755860000(Friday, August 31, 2018 5:51:00 PM)